Bidur-Khanal/Bidur-Khanal.github.io/_pages/involvements.md

 ## Personal Developments ##
-- Tiger Tales Toastmasters, Rochester Institute of Technology, Aug 2022 - Present.
+- Tiger Tales Toastmasters, Rochester Institute of Technology, Aug 2022 - May 2025.
-    * Working on improving communication and public speaking as a Toastmasters memeber -  @ Presentation Mastery Pathway, Level 2.
+    * Working on improving communication and public speaking as a Toastmasters memeber -  @ Presentation Mastery Pathway.
     * Sergeant at Arms Role - Responsible for managing logistics at Tiger Tales Toastmasters weekly meetings [May 2023 - Dec 2023]
+    * Treasurer - Responsbile for managing funds at Tiger Tales Toastmasters [Jan 2024 - May 2024]

 - Nepalese Student Association, Rochester Institute of Technology
     * First Treasurer [Apr 2020 - Apr 2021]